Carlscc/smartbrain-front-end/README.md

 # Smartbrain App: Front-End

 Smartbrain App allows users to detect faces in pictures using Clarifai's AI API.
+It has a Register and Sign In system and a basic profile that counts and displays user submissions.
+For security, passwords are hashed using Bcrypt.

 Utilised front-end: ES6, React, CSS3, Tachyons - CSS Toolkit, Particles.js, Tilt.js, CSS Patterns.